thrassoz/booomsearch/README.md

 # booomsearch
 In this project I created a search engine that scraps a website and redirects the user to the results that has been found.
+I used flask , html , css and javascript